Vidoux/SketchAnimate/docs/Get_Started.md

 Before you start, ensure you have the following installed:

-    Python 3.7 or later
+    Linux environnement on your computer (Windows tutorial is coming soon) Python 3.7 or later
     ANTLR 4.7.2 or later (for generating parsers from grammar files)